OSVTAC/project-recommendations-site/recommendations.md

 * Even in the absence of deployed open source hardware components, it could be used by members of the public to “check” the scanning done by the interim system, provided the digital ballot pictures are made public.
+The visually impaired could use a ballot picture interpreter on their device with a speech synthesis application to validate/check a home printed or marked ballot.

+  _[Paragraph edited: Jan.
+18, 2018 meeting.]_

 * The open source software OpenCount might go a long way towards implementing this component.